Eastlakes

-Eastlakes is an inner southern and south-eastern suburb of Sydney, in the state of New South Wales, Australia.
+Eastlakes is a suburb of Sydney, in the state of New South Wales, Australia.
 Eastlakes is located 8 kilometres south of the Sydney central business district, in the local government area of the Bayside Council, Eastlakes is mostly residential with a shopping centre located at Evans Avenue.
-The residential portion of the suburb falls in the inner south being west of the Eastern Distributor while the non-residential side of the suburb consisting of the Lakes Gold Course is east of the Eastern Distributor falling in the south-east.
+The residential portion of the suburb falls in the Inner South being west of the Eastern Distributor while the non-residential side of the suburb consisting of The Lakes Golf Course and Botany Dams is east of the Eastern Distributor falling within the Eastern Suburbs, south-east of the CBD.

-There is a new shopping centre being built across the road from the current shopping centre, when the new one is complete the current one will be redeveloped.
+There is a new shopping centre which opened in 2021 built across the road from the current shopping centre.
+Now that the new one is complete the current one will be redeveloped in the future.
 Golf courses also take up part of the suburb.

 History

 Eastlakes takes its name from the extensive lake system on its southeast and its location in the Eastern Suburbs.
 The area was once known as Botany Swamps.
 This was Sydney's third source of water when water was pumped from here to a reservoir in Paddington from 1859.

 The lakes were partly reclaimed from the swamp to create the Lakes Golf Course and Sydney Airport extensions.
 Part of the suburb is on the former site of the Rosebery Racecourse, which was redeveloped in the 1960s into a residential and commercial area.
-Part of the racecourse area is now the site of a park with a memorial to local soldiers and lighthorses who trained on that site during both world wars.
+The Racecourse was sold by the Sydney Turf Club to Rosebery Development Corporation Pty Ltd, a Parkes Development Company, for a price of four hundred and fifty thousand pounds on 2 February 1962.
+Part of the racecourse area is now the site of a park with a memorial to local soldiers and 1st Light Horse Regiment who trained on that site during both world wars.

+In the early 1970s a large public meeting was held during which the Parkes Development were accused of duping unit dwellers into believing that nearby open land was to remain a park, only to find that the land was privately owned by the developer.
+It requested that the NSW Builders Labourers Federation place a green ban on the site, which it did with the result that the area remains as parkland.